zume2020/Telegram-bot-Google-Drive/README.md

 ```
 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).